-Courses completed at other accredited colleges and universities which are similar in content and depth to Barnard courses may be submitted for transfer credit.
+Courses completed at other accredited colleges and universities, which are similar in content and depth to Barnard courses, may be submitted for transfer credit.
 Credit for approved work at another institution is applied to Barnard's 121-point graduation requirement for transfers with a maximum of 16 points per term.
-Credit cannot be granted for courses with grades lower than C minus.
+Credit cannot be granted for courses with grades lower than C-.
 Acceptable transfer work does not usually include applied or professional courses or more than the equivalent of two Barnard studio courses.
-The first term of an elementary language course is not normally credited unless or until the second term or a more advanced course has been satisfactorily completed, but a student may request a single exemption to this ruling.
+The first term of an elementary language course is not normally credited until the second term or a more advanced course has been satisfactorily completed, but a student may request a single exemption to this ruling.

 Pre-evaluations of transfer credit are not conducted by the College.
 However, admitted transfer students will receive a transfer credit evaluation with their letter of admission indicating transferable credits and satisfied Foundations requirements.
 At this time, we do not grant transfer credit for distance learning courses.
 Students are advised to compare and contrast the course descriptions at their institution(s) against Barnard's online course catalogue to gain a sense of possible credit transfer outcomes.
 Generally, if courses taken at another institution are in alignment with courses offered at Barnard, credit is likely to be awarded but not guaranteed.
 Barnard College reserves the right to accept or decline transfer of credits based on its specific academic expectations.